mrdominguez/cloudera-manager-cli/README.md

 ## Installation

-These utilities are written in Perl and have been tested using Perl 5.1x.x on RHEL 6.x.
+These utilities are written in Perl and have been tested using Perl 5.1x.x on RHEL 6 and 7.

 Use [cpan](http://perldoc.perl.org/cpan.html) to install the following modules; alternately, download them from the [CPAN Search Site](http://search.cpan.org/) for manual installation:
 - **REST::Client**